Therapy Services Offered

 • College entry or dropout

-As a member of the LGBTQIA2S+ community, I strive to provide a safe space as well as affirmative treatment for anyone who is seeking support for this part of their life.
-I provide gender affirmation surgery readiness letters for anyone who is seeking this after meeting for several sessions to complete an assessment.
+As a member of the LGBTQ+ community, I strive to provide a safe space as well as affirmative treatment for anyone who is seeking support for this part of their life.

 Specialties